Warning: Spoilers ahead for the Luke Cage season 2 finale, “They Reminisce Over You.”

 But a few big moments in this final scene suggest Misty and Luke could be heading for a far less friendly relationship, whether that’s in Luke Cage season 3, which Netflix has yet to order, or some other branch of the Defenders universe.
 The first time we see Luke in the main Paradise office, which features a painting of Biggie Smalls wearing a crown, the camera settles on our hero in such a way that Biggie’s crown falls directly on Luke.
 Power Man can say he’s not the king of Harlem all he wants — and even replace Biggie's regal image with a man of the people portrait of Mohammad Ali — but he can’t escape the truth.
-Next, during his actual conversation with Misty, he uses the kind of a defense that very easily leads one down the slippery slope of criminal behavior: “When has the law ever really protected us?”
+Next, during his actual conversation with Misty, he uses the kind of a defence that very easily leads one down the slippery slope of criminal behaviour: “When has the law ever really protected us?”

-The biggest harbinger of morally-ambiguous-at-best difficulties to come pops up when Sugar (Sean Ringgold), a former Stokes crime family enforcer, enters the room to inform his new boss of some less-than-savory details.
+The biggest harbinger of morally-ambiguous-at-best difficulties to come pops up when Sugar (Sean Ringgold), a former Stokes crime family enforcer, enters the room to inform his new boss of some less-than-savoury details.
 Sugar looks at Misty, a cop who has to live by the actual, legal rules, pointedly until she scoffs and leaves.
 A security guard then literally closes the door on Misty’s face, and her ever-present lawful conscious, as she watches Sugar whisper in Luke’s ear.
 This is the new man the Hero Of Harlem has become, and he has to hide it from police.
 He's also now one Luke Cage creator-executive producer Cheo Hodari Coker has repeatedly compared to The Godfather's Michael Corleone, who refused the pull of the gangster dark side before becoming the embodiment of the mass-murdering gangster dark side.